confio/poe-contracts/contracts/tg4-engagement/README.md

 `DistributeFunds {sender}` - distributes funds sent with this message, and sent with regular bank message since last `DistributeFunds`. `sender` is optional info overwriting `sender` field on generated event.
-Funds are distributed to members, proportionally to their weights.
+Funds are distributed to members, proportionally to their points.
 Funds are not sent to members directly, instead they are assigned for future withdrawal.

 `WithdrawFunds {receiver}` - withdraws funds previously assigned to sender of the